 Just use a wet sponge or cloth to clean and wipe off the spills.
 The tablecloth can be machine washed in cold or warm water without loosing the coating.
 Water repellent tablecloths may wrinkle after washing like any garments.
 Just hang them to dry.
 If you really must get every last wrinkle out, the tablecloths may be ironed on reverse side at low temperature.
 Do not dry clean.

 The perfect tablecloth for you depends on the length you like your cloth to hang over on each side.
 Between 15cm to 25cm is ideal.
 So, simply measure your table.
 And then allow your idea of the perfect overhang length on each side.
 Et voila .. the ideal tablecloth size.
-As a general guide:
+As a general guide, this is the tablecloth size you need for each table.:

 Warning: Beware of imitations.

-Some companies have copied the traditional Provencale designs and have them printed onto lower quality fabrics in Asian factories.
+Some companies copy the traditional Provencale designs and print them onto lower quality fabrics in Asian factories.
 Watch out for the words “French inspired” or the claim that the product is simply “imported”.
 Almost certainly it has been imported from China!
 Not what you were hoping for.

 If you’re shopping for authentic French table linen, beware if the prices seem really cheap.
-It’s probably because they are made in Asia and the fabric is a low quality copy.
+Remember, you usually et what you pay for.
+You may find that although the designs look very French, they’re made in Asia with lower quality fabric.

 The tablecloths in our online shop are produced by a family owned business in Nice, Provence.
 Opening their doors in 1933, for the last three generations, the company has been making authentic quality Provençal tablecloths and fabrics to delight locals and tourists alike.